noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 1. Open [Azure Admin Center](https://aad.portal.azure.com/) and Select Azure Active Directory on the left Sidebar
 2. Then select App Registrations under Manager
 3. Select New registration:
+   - Set Name as you like
    - Set Supported account types to Accounts in any organizational directory and personal Microsoft accounts.
-   - Under Redirect URI, change the dropdown to Public client (mobile & desktop), and set the value to
+   - Under Redirect URI, change the dropdown to Public client/native (mobile & desktop), and set the value to
     ```https://login.microsoftonline.com/common/oauth2/nativeclient```

 4. Set permissions in API permissions by clicking the "+" button, selecting Graph API